CALL US NOW: 0207-700-2354

 But how did Linley Sambourne get such natural, unforced shots?
 How did he get to show us a lady’s rear as she bends into a bathing machine, with its wet woollen swimming costume sagging around her and clinging so revealingly?
 He used a hidden camera.
 I don’t think many women, even those of today who are used to wearing tiny shreds of lycra, would be happy with a photo like that.
 It’s an image definitely lacking consent.
 (Because of that I’ve decided not to show it here).

-Most of his photos, however, are not so intimate, although it’s noticeable they’re often taken from behind, almost exclusively of young women and girls.
+Most of his photos, however, are not so intimate, although it’s noticeable they’re often taken from behind, almost exclusively of young women and girls in 1906 womens fashion.
 Photos of strangers sleeping would probably not have been welcome either, if the subject had known about it.
 It’s also remarkable how many different beaches Linley Tambourine visited just in summer 1906 – Brighton, Weymouth, Ostend, and Folkestone among them.
 Was he spotted and asked to refrain, or did he just like the variety?

 1906 womens fashion – beach photos